carpentries/instructor-training/_episodes/01-welcome.md

 teaching: 10
 exercises: 5
 questions:
-- "Who are Data and Software Carpentry and how do we approach teaching?"
+- "Who are we and how do we approach teaching?"
 - "What should you expect from this workshop?"
 objectives:
 - "Introduce yourself to your fellow workshop participants."
 - "Describe what will and will not be covered in this workshop."
 - "Understand that the Carpentries are communities of volunteers who develop lessons and teach workshops on basic computing and data skills for researchers."
 keypoints:
-- "Software and Data Carpentry are communities of practice.
+- "The Carpentries are communities of practice.
 We strive to provide a welcoming environment for all learners and take our Code of Conduct seriously."
 - "This episode sets the stage for the entire workshop.
 The introductions and exercises help everyone begin to develop a relationship and trust."
-- "This workshop will cover general teaching pedagogy and how it applies specifically to Software and Data Carpentry."
+- "This workshop will cover general teaching pedagogy and how it applies specifically to the Carpentries."
 - "Learner motivation and prior knowledge vary widely, but can be assessed with a quick multiple choice question."
 ---

 ## Code of Conduct

-To make clear what is expected, everyone participating in Software Carpentry and Data Carpentry activities is required to conform to our Code of Conduct.
-This Code of Conduct applies to all spaces managed by Software Carpentry and Data Carpentry including, but not limited to workshops, email lists, online forums and on GitHub.
-Please review [the Code of Conduct](https://software-carpentry.org/conduct/) to familiarise yourself with it.
+To make clear what is expected, everyone participating in Carpentries activities is required to conform to our [Code of Conduct]({{ site.coc }}).
+This Code of Conduct applies to all spaces managed by the Carpentries including, but not limited to workshops, email lists, online forums and on GitHub.
+Please review
+[the Code of Conduct](https://software-carpentry.org/conduct/) to familiarise yourself with it.

 ## Introductions